 The French jewelry house Boucheron has recently presented its new collection of high-jewelry watches.
-While all members of the new family look gorgeous, the new Boucheron Audacious Hera Tourbillon -a wristwatch that exists in just one example- is absolutely stunning not only because of the sheer amount of diamonds and other precious stones, but also thanks to the extreme beauty of its fragile case designed to look like an exotic bird.
+While all members of the new family look gorgeous, the new Boucheron Audacious Hera Tourbillon (ref.
+WA020201) -a wristwatch that exists in just one example- is absolutely stunning not only because of the sheer amount of diamonds and other precious stones, but also thanks to the extreme beauty of its fragile case designed to look like an exotic bird.

 Built in white gold set with literally hundreds of Paraiba tourmalines, diamonds and sapphires weighing around 35 carats, the watch is created in such a way as to mimic the graceful shape of the peacock, the bird, which is known for its beautiful blue-green or green colored plumage.